daphnechen/data_logger_bag/README.md

 *(TERMINAL 3)*
 >> rostopic pub -1 /data_logger_flag std_msgs/Bool "data: true"
 * (toggle data from true/false in order to start/stop publishing)

+Once the launch file is started, you will receive a prompt asking whether you want to move Sawyer back to its initial position.
+After answering the prompt, two video feeds will appear with different views of the experiment.

 When this is done, you should have two files for this trial - RUNO.bag and RUNO.h5 in the above example.
 This should be located in a directory with a similar structure:
 >> /home/[user]/data/robot/REACHING/